 What if investors disagree with index providers?

-A customized SMA offers a rules-based investment experience in which the individual investor sets the rules themselves.
+A custom direct indexing portfolio offers a rules-based investment experience in which the individual investor sets the rules themselves.
 Investors who still like S&P’s definition of large-cap US stocks but think TSLA should be included can create their own personal benchmark that adds the stock no matter what the committee decides to do.
 On the flip side, investors who think TSLA is an overvalued fever dream with no place in their portfolio can create a version of the Russell 1000 that excludes it.

 The bottom line